-Attention restauranteurs: The Upper West Side is famished, starving for anything that resembles a cool downtown restaurant.
+Attention restaurateurs: the Upper West Side is famished, starving for anything that resembles a cool downtown restaurant.
 More than any other Manhattan neighborhood, the UWS has been neglected.
 Badly.
 And judging by the level of human enjoyment at The Ribbon so far, you guys are missing out on a GOLD MINE.

 The Ribbon has a lot of style, and plenty of substance.
-It's essentially a classier, more upscale version of The Smith, and Upper West Siders are like dogs in heat, just so happy it exists.
+It’s essentially a classier, more upscale version of The Smith.
 If you live up here, check it out.
-If you don't live up here, now you can travel north to go out with your friends who do, without having to settle for slop.
+If you don’t live up here, now you can travel north to go out with your friends who do, without having to settle for slop.

 I’m ending this review the way I started it, but this time I’m going to yell.
 OPEN MORE GOOD RESTAURANTS ON THE UPPER WEST SIDE.
 TONS OF PEOPLE LIVE UP HERE AND WANT TO EAT GOOD FOOD.
 AND NOT JUST BRUNCH.